GarrettWilliams/Arxiv/README.md

 For a quick example of usage see the examples folder.

 ## Dependencies and Framework
-This class uses a premade Python Arxiv API wrapper.
+For the most part this is just a wrapper around a premade Python Arxiv API wrapper.

 Built with:
 * [arxiv](https://github.com/lukasschwab/arxiv.py)